 1. You don’t pay the ‘ticketing window surcharge’ on online tickets, and hence they are cheaper

 2. You save time because you don’t stand in line at the ticketing window.
-During peak hours, this wait can even go up to 90 minutes.
+During peak hours, this wait can even go up to two hours.

 As a tourist trying to enter Sagrada Familia, you must stand in two queues – line at the ticketing counter to buy the tickets and the line at the Basilica’s entrance.